The Gap Between "Can Print" and "Should Print"

 print("✓ Orientation acceptable")

-Post-Print Annealing Protocol
+Post-Print Annealing Plan

 - Remove part from printer — do not force-cool